Featured in The Washington Post

 My Background

-12 years of daily contact with children and technology — not theory, not research papers.
-I was in the room, every day, watching how children actually interact with screens.
-And I've been on every side of it.
+8 years working directly with children and technology, every single day — not theory, not research papers.
+I was in the room, watching how children actually interact with screens.

 Head of Technology, London schools.
 I managed every device, platform, and app that children used.
 I was responsible for the entire technology ecosystem — from choosing which devices to buy, to controlling what children could access, to training every teacher on how to use it.